mablack/cordova-diagnostic-plugin/README.md

 Purpose: Generic and miscellaneous functionality.
 Platforms: Android, iOS and Windows 10 Mobile Configuration name: N/A - always installed, regardless of whether the module preference key is present in `config.xml`.

-### isWifiAvailable()

-Platforms: Android, iOS and Windows 10 Mobile

-Checks if Wifi is available.
-On iOS this returns true if the device is connected to a network by WiFi.
-On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiEnabled()`](#iswifienabled)

-On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`

-    cordova.plugins.diagnostic.isWifiAvailable(successCallback, errorCallback);

-#### Parameters

-- {Function} successCallback -  The callback which will be called when operation is successful.
-The function is passed a single boolean parameter which is TRUE if WiFi is available.
-- {Function} errorCallback -  The callback which will be called when operation encounters an error.
-The function is passed a single string parameter containing the error message.

-#### Example usage

-    cordova.plugins.diagnostic.isWifiAvailable(function(available){
-        console.log("WiFi is " + (available ? "available" : "not available"));
-    }, function(error){
-        console.error("The following error occurred: "+error);
-    });

-### isWifiEnabled()

-Platforms: Android, iOS and Windows 10 Mobile

-On iOS this returns true if the WiFi setting is set to enabled (regardless of whether it's connected to a network).
-On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiAvailable()`](#iswifiavailable)
-On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`

-    cordova.plugins.diagnostic.isWifiEnabled(successCallback, errorCallback);

-#### Parameters

-- {Function} successCallback -  The callback which will be called when operation is successful.
-The function is passed a single boolean parameter which is true if the device setting is enabled.
-- {Function} errorCallback -  The callback which will be called when operation encounters an error.
-The function is passed a single string parameter containing the error message.

-#### Example usage

-    cordova.plugins.diagnostic.isWifiEnabled(function(enabled){
-        console.log("WiFi is " + (enabled ? "enabled" : "disabled"));
-    }, function(error){
-        console.error("The following error occurred: "+error);
-    });

 ### isCameraAvailable()